CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

-#### TD -- See DD.
+#### -TD- -- See DD.

 #### TH- `^`

 ![shorthand image](assets/manual-bits/th-raised-m015.png){: .man}\
-Manual: the, they, this, them, tho', that
+Manual: the, they, this, them, tho', that,

 ![shorthand image](assets/teach-1-bits/th-raised-t107.jpg){: .teach1}\
 Teaching 1: Demonstrating how raising is just writing the word in full, then erasing the TH.\
-although
+although,

 ![shorthand image](assets/revised-split/th-r15.jpg){: .rev}\
-Revised: than, that, the, them, there, this, those, though, thus, thy, thing\
+Revised: than, that, the, them, there, this, those, though, thus, thy, thing,\
 I think they knew him then.

 Use raised-mode only when TH begins the word, except in the case of the word *although*.
 (Teaching 1)